idea-iitd/KWIQ/README.md

 Type NodeId NodeId Timestamp
 ```

-Type=1 for insertion
+Type=1 for insertion.

-Type=0 for deletion
+Type=0 for deletion.

-NodeId is Id of the endpoint of the edge
+NodeId is Id of the endpoint of the edge.

-Timestamp is time of interaction
+Timestamp is time of interaction.

 15wiki.txt is sample dataset with above format.